AliceLR/megazeux/arch/msvc/README.txt

 libraries to get it to compile on your machine.
 Any suggestions for improving this are of course welcome.

-There may be instability with the MSVC binary that are not present in the GCC builds.
+There may be instability with the MSVC binary that is not present in the GCC builds.
 If you find such instability, please report it (fixes are also welcome).